Xqhare/nabu/README.md

 As with all my projects, this documentation contains everything you never wanted to know about `.xff` files or Nabu.

-This README documents the usage of the most recent version of `.xff`: Version 2.
+This README documents the usage of the most recent version of `.xff`: Version 3.

-If you would like to use version 0 or 1, I discourage you from doing so but you can refer to the [releases page](https://github.com/Xqhare/nabu/releases/).
+If you would like to use version 0, 1 or 2, I discourage you from doing so but you can refer to the [releases page](https://github.com/Xqhare/nabu/releases/).

-All features present in the codebase are used in version 0 only.

 ## License